 Many years ago I went on a backpacking trip in Joshua Tree National Park.
 In its own way its a beautiful but mysterious park that is certain worth some exploring.

-According to prevailing rumor, Mormon settlers named the plants because the large yucca cactus with their arms reached to the heavens reminded them of Joshua in prayer.
+According to rumor and legend, Mormon settlers named the plants because the large yucca cactus with their arms reached to the heavens reminded them of the biblical figure Joshua guiding them westward.
 I guess it’s as good an explanation as any other.
 The trees, while the star of the park, are just one piece of its beauty.
 Large rock formations, piles of boulders in the desert, snow-capped mountain views, and unexpected cactus fields keep the drive through the park full of surprises.
 Like many of our National Parks, Joshua Tree is so expansive with widely varied plant and landscapes it’s hard to describe the park in a paragraph or two.
 It’s made up of Mojave and Colorado ecosystems with large rock formations and Joshua Trees in the Mojave section and Teddy Bear cactus, flat desert basins, and piles of boulders in the Colorado section.
 Many newcomers among the 1.3 million visitors who pass through each year are surprised by the abrupt transition between the Colorado and Mojave ecosystems.

 For those who wish to learn more about the Joshua Tree National Park ecosystem, the park offers a variety of ranger programs.
 Guided tours, patio talks, and evening programs are a few ways in which you can gain more knowledge about how humans, wildlife, and vegetation have survived in Joshua Tree National Park, as well as how certain geological forces have shaped the landscape.